ga-wdi-quizzes/week-01/README.md

 #### CSS `outline` property (as opposed to `border`)

-- It won't effect the position of the element or adjacent elements
+- It won't effect the position of the element or adjacent elements.
 - It is not a part of the element's dimensions.
 - It always goes around all the sides, you can't specify particular sides.
 - It doesn't respect border-radius.